Core Concepts

 For larger programs, use the @program decorator to define logic as a function:

-Both forms produce the same thing — a Program you pass to PLCRunner.
+Both forms produce the same thing — a Program you pass to PLC.

 Structured tags (UDTs)